Montmorency series: Montmorency (2003)

-During his sentence, Montmorency becomes a chief exhibit at the Scientific Society.
-It is at one of these gatherings that Montmorency comes across Sir Joseph Bazalgette, who is the planner and supervisor of the ongoing London sewer project.
+During his sentence, Montmorency becomes a chief exhibit at the Scientific Society where he comes across Sir Joseph Bazalgette, who is the planner and supervisor of the ongoing London sewer project.
 Montmorency realises that the sewers are the perfect escape route for his daring robberies.
 He has high hopes for living as a gentlemen by selling the expensive items he could steal via the sewers.
 Montmorency realises that rich people do not normally smell like sewer water or wear ratty clothes, he finds himself in need of an accomplice—a fellow thief with knowledge, capability, and secrecy to perform the robberies.
 He develops a second identity—Scarper—to mask his true identity.
 Scarper, the thief, poses as a servant to the extravagant and wealthy Montmorency.

 Montmorency is released after three years in prison.
 At this point, all communications between Dr Farcett and Montmorency cease.

-Scarper accomplishes many robberies (including burgling Doctor Farcett), and is never caught.
-During this time, Scarper rents a room in the slums to stash the particularly valuable goods.
-The place he stays is run by Vi Evans, who later becomes one of Montmorency's close friends.
-Meanwhile, Montmorency rents a room out at the Marimion Hotel.

-The robberies committed by Scarper make the papers.
+Scarper carries out many robberies (including burgling Doctor Farcett), and is never caught.
+The robberies committed by Scarper make the newspapers.
 Eventually the police pick up a man named "Freakshow", a friend of Montmorency's from his prison days, and pin Scarper's robberies on him.
 He is hanged for Scarper's crimes.
 The hanging becomes a great source of guilt for Montmorency/Scarper.

-Outside the Marimion, Montmorency saves George Fox-Selwyn from a carriage accident.
-He and Fox-Selwyn hit it off immediately and they become friends, and after a bet forces him to put all of his criminal skills to good use breaking into the Mauramanian Embassy to spy for information, Fox-Selwyn gives Montmorency a job as a spy for the British government.
-His first assignment is to break into the Mauramanian embassy and listen for information that could prevent European war, which earns him a permanent position in the British government.
+Montmorency saves George Fox-Selwyn from a carriage accident.
+They hit it off and become friends, then Fox-Selwyn gives Montmorency a job as a spy for the British government.
+His first assignment is to break into an embassy and listen for information that could prevent European war, which earns him a permanent position in the British government.

 Eventually, Montmorency sheds the Scarper persona and returns all the stolen goods that remain in his possession, resolving to be an honest man.